Long and Slow

 Manufacturers of microdose edibles say it’s important for first-timers and those who haven’t consumed cannabis after a lengthy absence to learn how the drug affects them.

-Everyone reacts differently, says Seth Yaffe, operations manager at Ermont, a medical marijuana dispensary in Quincy, Massachusetts.
+Everyone reacts differently, says Seth Yaffe, operations manager at Ermont, a medical cannabis dispensary in Quincy, Massachusetts.

-“I definitely can feel anywhere from 5 to 7 to 10 mg of THC in an edible really quickly,” says Yaffe, a medical marijuana patient and a former restaurateur.
+“I definitely can feel anywhere from 5 to 7 to 10 mg of THC in an edible really quickly,” says Yaffe, a medical cannabis patient and a former restaurateur.

 Microdosing allows patients and recreational users to control their experience and learn how they respond to different dosage levels.